 - The potential gains from investing at a regional level, including, as appropriate, illustrative potential sector opportunities.

-Additional Considerations for Countries with a High Probability of Transitioning to Upper Middle Income Country Status:
+Additional Considerations for Countries with a High Probability of Transitioning Out of MCC’s Candidate Pool after initial Selection:

-As currently described in the annual Selection Criteria and Methodology Report, the Board looks at four additional factors if a candidate country with a high probability of transitioning to upper middle income country status is under consideration for selection.
+As currently described in the annual Selection Criteria and Methodology Report, the Board looks at four additional factors if a candidate country with a high probability of transitioning out of MCC’s candidate pool after initial selection.
 Additional supplemental information is provided on issues such as:- Whether the country faces significant challenges accessing other sources of development financing (such as international capital, domestic resources, and other donor assistance) and, if so, examining if MCC grant financing would be an appropriate tool.

 - Whether the nature of poverty in the country (for example, high inequality or poverty headcount ratios relative to peer countries) presents a clear and strategic opportunity for MCC to assist the country in reducing such poverty through investments that spur economic growth.